torvalds/linux/Documentation/networking/representors.rst

    be received on the representor netdevice.
 (That is, there is a virtual pipe connecting the representor to the representee, similar in concept to a veth pair.)
-   This allows software switch implementations (such as OpenVSwitch or a Linux bridge) to forward packets between representees and the rest of the network.
+   This allows software switch implementations (such as OpenVSwitch or a GNU/Linux bridge) to forward packets between representees and the rest of the network.
 3. It acts as a handle by which switching rules (such as TC filters) can refer to the representee, allowing these rules to be offloaded.